Commonfare-net/macao-social-wallet/ops/README.md

 $ vagrant up staging_vm
 ```

-After the build is complete, log in and change to the staging user:
+After the build is complete, log in the container and change to the staging user:

 ```
 $ vagrant ssh
 su - staging
 ```

-The cloned repository can be found in ./freecoin.
-This install als builds the jar, which can be found in the usual location, ./freecoin/target
+The cloned freecoin repository can be found in ~/freecoin.
+This install also builds the jar, which can be found in the usual location, ~/freecoin/target

 ## Rebuild from scratch
 In case something goes terribly wrong or you simply want to rebuild the whole machine, run the following commands: